-Bluff Lake Nature Center is a unique urban natural area dedicated to educating and inspiring people of all ages to respect, protect, and connect to the natural world.
+Here’s The Deal: Bluff Lake Nature Center is a unique urban natural area dedicated to educating and inspiring people of all ages to respect, protect, and connect to the natural world.
 This park is owned and managed by a nonprofit, ensuring the site is well restored and maintained and provides abundant educational opportunities and ways for people to explore nature.
 The park is free to visit and is open to the public from sunrise to sunset 365 days a year.
 Bluff Lake contains three different habitats, including riparian, wetland, prairie, and hundreds of animal species, including over 220 bird species.
 Over 8,000 school kids come to Bluff Lake each year for field trips, and thousands of families participate in their summer camps, family days, and events.
 The main loop trail around Bluff Lake is 1 mile long and is accessible for strollers and wheelchairs.
-You will find five nature play areas that offer families a chance to go “off-trail” and engage with the natural elements along the trail.
+Five nature play areas offer families a chance to go “off-trail” and engage with the natural elements along the trail.

 3 Best Hiking Trails in Denver, CO

-BLUFF LAKE NATURE CENTER REVIEWS
+TOP 3 BLUFF LAKE NATURE CENTER REVIEWS

 A mile walk around buff lake.
 Great place for walking/jogging.
 Lots of wild life around including Hawks, prairie dogs, ducks and signs explaining your surroundings.
 Great for kids over 3, had stick teepees towards the beginning of the trail!
-Picked up a few pieces of trash by the teepees with a garbage near by, clean up after yourselfs and others when possible please! ????
+Picked up a few pieces of trash by the teepees with a garbage near by, clean up after yourselfs and others when possible please!

 Help others: Click Here to send review or send us your review to reviews@threebestrated.com.
 Negative and positive review will be used for rating.
 Make a difference.